vmware-archive/git-commit-integration/README.md

     branch (i.e. head ref)
 * Display differently (Grouping or Collapsing based on `patch-id`) all different commits which have different SHAs but are actually the same commit based on the `patch-id`
-* Display all commits which are currently or were previously on a given branch

 ## Models